 We have created a Guide to Dining at Walt Disney World, with all the latest information.

-We also have two additional guides which contain useful information:
+We also have two additional guides which contain helpful information:

 - Mobile Ordering at Walt Disney World.
 Perhaps the greatest time-saver at Walt Disney World, order your food in advance at quick-service restaurants.
 Disney is encouraging all guests to use this during the reopening period.